Tianshi-Xu/Tianshi-Xu.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Integrated Circuit
+    - course: PhD in Artificial Intelligence
       institution: Peking University
       year: "2023-"
     - course: BE in Software Engineering